goFrendiAsgard/zaruba/docs/core-concepts/project/task/task-anatomy.md

 # SyncEnv

-Whether task environment should be synced by `syncEnvLocation`/`location` or not.
+You can ask Zaruba to parse environment files in task's `syncEnvLocation`/`location` and update task/project envs.

 If `syncEnv` is set to true, the task's environment will be synchronized whenever you invoke: